 Java Application Deployment

 After environment creation, you can deploy your Java application.
-Herewith, Jelastic PaaS fully automates the deployment process allowing to get your project up and running effortlessly.
+Herewith, Jelastic PaaS fully automates the deployment process allowing you to get the project up and running effortlessly.

 The following deployment methods are supported: